Rahman's thumbs up for Bharat Goel's viral rendition of 'Agar Tum Saath Ho' - www.lokmattimes.com

 Mumbai, Feb 9 Music composer Bharat Goel, who is known for creating music in an unusual way, was ...

 Mumbai, Feb 9 Music composer Bharat Goel, who is known for creating music in an unusual way, was in for a surprise when Grammy and Oscar-winning composer A.R.
-Rahman lauded him for recreating the track ‘Agar Tum Saath Ho’ from the Ranbir Kapoor and Deepika Padukone-starrer ‘Tamasha’ (2015).
+Rahman lauded him for recreating the track 'Agar Tum Saath Ho' from the Ranbir Kapoor and Deepika Padukone-starrer 'Tamasha'.

-Bharat recently took a byte of superstar singer Arijit Singh crooning casually on a media boom mic at a press event, and weaved a completely different track around the raw vocals of Arijit with a new programming.
+Bharat recently took a byte of India’s superstar singer Arijit Singh crooning casually on a media boom mic at a press event and weaved a completely different track around the raw vocals of Arijit with a new programming.

-Rahman has a legacy that transcends borders and generations.
-His involvement in this collaboration not only showcases his willingness to embrace new avenues of creativity, but also serves as a testament to Bharat's talent.
+A.R.
+Rahman, often hailed as the king of music, has a legacy that transcends borders and generations.
+His involvement in this collaboration not only showcases his willingness to embrace new avenues of creativity but also serves as a testament to Bharat's talent.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app